-The act revises the requirements for a permit to handle commercial fish or other fish bought or sold at wholesale.
-Under continuing law, any person may apply for a permit to handle commercial fish or other fish that may be bought or sold at wholesale.
-Law generally retained by the act specifies that a fish is handled at wholesale when it is on a premises within the state and is being held, stored, handled, or processed for the purpose of sale to a person who ordinarily resells the fish.
-The act replaces "person who ordinarily resells the fish" with "person who resells the fish."
+Current law specifies that any person may apply for a permit to handle commercial fish or other fish that may be bought or sold at wholesale.
+A fish is handled at wholesale when it is on a premises within the state and is being held, stored, handled, or processed for the purpose of sale to a person who ordinarily resells the fish.
+The Chief of the Division of Wildlife must issue an annual permit granting the applicant the privilege to handle fish at wholesale at one or more designated premises upon filing an application on a form prescribed by the Chief and payment of a \$65 fee.
+(Sec.
+1533.631.)

-The act adds that prior to making application for such a permit, a person first must satisfy the following qualifications to the satisfaction of the Chief: over 18 years of age, no prior conviction of or plea of guilty on or after the act's effective date to a felony concerning commercial fishing activities for a violation of state or federal law, and 90 days' Ohio residency immediately preceding application.
-Continuing law requires the Chief to issue an annual permit granting the applicant the privilege to handle fish at wholesale at one or more designated premises upon filing of an application on a form prescribed by the Chief and payment of a \$65 fee.
-The act adds that the applicant must satisfy the preapplication qualifications in order for the Chief to issue the permit.
+The bill revises the requirements for a permit to handle commercial fish or other fish bought or sold at wholesale.
+Under the bill, a fish is handled at wholesale when it is on a premises within the state and is being held, stored, handled, or processed for the purpose of sale to a person who resells the fish rather than to a person who ordinarily resells the fish.
+In addition, the bill adds that prior to making application for such a permit, a person first must satisfy the following qualifications to the satisfaction of the Chief: over 18 years of age, no prior conviction of or plea of guilty on or after the bill's effective date to a felony concerning commercial fishing activities for a violation of state or federal law, and

+90 days' Ohio residency immediately preceding application.
+The Chief must issue an annual permit granting the applicant the privilege to handle fish at wholesale at one or more designated premises upon satisfaction of the pre-application qualifications added by the bill, filing of an application on a form prescribed by the Chief, and payment of a \$65 fee.
 (Sec.
 1533.631.)